HarrisonKeeling/tapestry/README.md

 ### Example
 Suppose you have a video called `Picklock_Tutorial.mp4` which is a DIY video containing instructions on how to picklock.
-We can hide this tutorial in another video you have, say a video of the President's recent speech, named `Presidential_Speech.mp4`.
+We can hide this tutorial in another video that both you and your recipient have, say a video of the President's recent speech, named `Presidential_Speech.mp4`.

 ```sh
 ./tapestry -enc Presidential_Speech.mp4 Picklock_Tutorial.mp4